Kristen Foley joins Calhoun, James to round out staff

 - Office: (610) 330-5881

-After one season as an assistant coach, Ross James has been promoted to the women’s basketball program’s recruiting coordinator for his second year on College Hill.
-James, who will continue to serve as an assistant coach along with his new duties, was elevated to his new position by new head coach Theresa Grentz.
+After one season as an assistant coach, Ross James was promoted to the women’s basketball program’s recruiting coordinator for his third year on College Hill.
+James, who serves as an assistant coach along with his additional duties, was elevated to his new position by head coach Theresa Grentz.

 “Ross James is a tireless worker who enjoys his job,” Grentz said.
 “The ability to recognize and evaluate talent across the country is a necessary key to any successful staff, and Ross is a trusted individual with these skills.
 He will do an excellent job assisting our staff in bringing top athletic and academic talent to Lafayette College.”